-In a Non-Simplified Dissolution of Marriage, a married person may seek a Parenting Plan, Parental Responsibility, Equitable Distribution, Alimony, Child Support and for their status to be restored as single.
-Because other issues are involved with this type of case, it may be best for you to be represented by an attorney.
+In many Dissolution of Marriage cases, a married person may seek a Parenting Plan, Parental Responsibility, Equitable Distribution, Alimony, Child Support and for their status to be restored as single.
+Because other issues are involved with these types of cases, it may be best for you to be represented by an attorney.

 A Parenting Plan is a legal document that explains how the parents will share their child.
 Florida law no longer uses the term “custody” in divorce cases; instead, parents receive time-sharing.
 Time-sharing and custody mean the same thing.
 To receive a final order about the children, each party must complete a 4-hour parenting course.
 The parties can take the course in person or online.
 After completing the course, you must file the certificate of completion with the court.

 - A Parenting Plan is a detailed legal document that orders the following:

 - When a child spends time with each parent.